 How Much Sleep Do Dogs Need?

-Between eating, playing, and being totally adored, your dog’s favourite pastime is probably sleeping!
-From catching forty winks after their morning walk to curling up on their cosy blanket before dinner and then drifting off to the land of nod at night, you may get the impression that your dog spends more time asleep than awake.
+Between eating, playing, and being totally adored, your dog’s favorite pastime is probably sleeping!
+From catching forty winks after their morning walk to curling up on their cozy blanket before dinner and then drifting off to the land of nod at night, you may get the impression that your dog spends more time asleep than awake.

 Which begs the question, how much sleep do dogs need?
 And, if you’ve got a new fur-bulous addition to your family, you may also wonder how much does a puppy sleep?